-In the above example, stocking a level of 1 is projected to reduce the number of stockouts by more than half, so the expected stockout costs decrease accordingly, but adding that 1 until of on-the-shelf inventory results in inventory costs – but the reductions in stockout costs is significantly more than the added inventory cost, so an inventory level of 1 is a lower total cost than 0.
+In the above example, stocking a level of one is projected to reduce the number of stockouts by more than half, so the expected stockout costs decrease accordingly.
+Adding inventory incurs costs, but the reductions in stockout costs is significantly more than the added inventory cost, an inventory level of one is a lower total cost than zero.

-Adding another part, to bring the stocking to a level of 2, causes another large decrease in stockout costs, and a roughly linear increase in inventory costs.
-At this point, the stockout risk becomes very small – so small that any additional inventory added can’t reduce enough additional stockout cost to counter-balance the added inventory expense.
+Adding another part, to bring the stocking to a level of two, causes another large decrease in stockout costs, and a roughly linear increase in inventory costs.
+At this point, the stockout risk becomes very small, so small that any additional inventory added can’t reduce enough additional stockout cost to counter-balance the added inventory expense.

-As the lowest total cost option, a stock level of 2 is the optimized stocking position for this part at this location.
+As the lowest total cost option, a stock level of two is the optimal stocking position for this part at this location.

 Most inventory planning systems target a specified service level goal.
 In cost optimization, service level is an output of the process at the lowest cost point, rather than the target of the optimization.

-The problem with service level goals is that they are often arbitrarily defined.
-If your company is targeting 95% service level, you need to ask, “Why is 95% the target?”
+The problem with service level goals is that they’re often arbitrarily defined.
+If your company is targeting a ninety-five percent service level, you need to ask, “Why is ninety-five percent the target?”
 The likely answer is that it was found to be a convenient point where it felt like inventory costs and stockout costs were balanced.
-It was an arbitrarily set goal that felt right, which is not a true optimization.
+It was an arbitrarily set goal that felt right, which isn’t a true optimization.

 In fact, some organizations create complex, overlapping service level goals for categories of parts using ABC classifications and other groupings, which can be very hard to manage effectively and can cause inventory churn.
 The downsides of using ABC stratification for optimization will be a future article.